Biden approval rating ticks up 3 points in past week: poll

 The latest poll is likely welcome news for Democrats less than three months ahead of November’s midterms.
 Presidential approval ratings are considered one indication of how the president’s party will perform in elections, though Democrats still face other headwinds.

-The survey was conducted in the days after House Democrats passed a sweeping health, tax reform and climate bill with every member of the caucus voting in favor.
+The survey was conducted in the days after House Democrats passed sweeping health, tax reform, and climate bill with every member of the caucus voting in favor.
 Senate Democrats had passed the bill through reconciliation the previous week.

 Biden signed the measure Tuesday.